TheBormann/PersonalProjects/Summaries and cheatsheets/Machine learning in python/Data cleaning.md

 This method shows the different values that a column has in absolut and relativ perspective.

 ### Use missingno library for visualzation
 Missingno creates chars for visualizing missing data.
-As you can see in the following example it is pretty simple.
+As you can see in the following example, it's pretty simple.\
 Barchart displays NaN values by each column:
 ```
 import missingno as msno